International Law Research Guide

 For Treaties between the U.S. and Tribal Governments, see:

-For Analysis of Native American Treaties, see this select bibliography of Books about Treaties Between the United States and Sovereign Tribes.
+Select bibliography of Books about Treaties Between the United States and Sovereign Tribes.

 Find Treaties by Topic Using Full-text Databases and Websites